itsmuji123/Chat-gpt/README.md

-# Nodejs Express API Basics
+# ChatGPT App with NextJS and OpenAI API Integration

 This code is part of the [Galaxies.dev NextJS ChatGPT Bot Tutorial](https://galaxies.dev/nextjs-chatbot-openai).